- 1933: 9 baby boys named Rockne

 The boys voted for the football coach and the girls voted for the poet resulting in a tie.
 The next day Edith Goertz changed her vote giving the community its name, “Rockne”.

-Where does the surname Rockne come from?
+So where does the surname Rockne come from?
 Originally spelled “Rokne,” it’s a locational name that refers to the family’s farmland in Voss, Norway.

 - Coughlin, Dan.
 “Now He Tells Me.”
 Cleveland Leader 22 Oct.
 2009.